 Cold weather outdoors means it’s time to get crafty indoors.
+We’ve got step by step instructions with photos on how to make 3D snowflakes below.
 When the weather gets cool, the kids and I like to tackle snowflake crafts.
 We were thrilled to master the art of making the 3D Paper Snowflake.
 3D Paper Snowflakes look super cool and are actually quite simple for children to make with the help of an adult once you know the step by step instructions.

 Here’s our tutorial and instructions for how to make a 3D paper snowflake with photos so you can really get a feel for the process.
 It is easy once you know how to do it, but as you can tell the snowflake is complex so it does take a dose of patience along with the knowledge of the right steps.